 |Road Feel Scale||0.7|

 Vibration enables or disables the vibration effects.
-These are different than the shaking of the Road Feel and Off-Road Feel effects.
+These are different from the shaking of the Road Feel and Off-Road Feel effects.

 Vibration Scale controls the strength of the vibrations.
 These tend to create a buzzing feel and noise that I find annoying nearly every time you shift gears and randomly as you drive on paved roads.
 It also adds impact effects when you hit something.
 I recommend keep these effects very low or turned off completely, but it is personal preference.

 Force Feedback Scale is actually the Aligning Torque setting, the predominant force you feel in the wheel.
 I raise this all the way up to increase the maximum range of forces available to the wheel.
 Doing this alone would make the wheel far too heavy and uncontrollable.
 Lowering the Load Sensitivity will balance this out, giving the wheel a much wider dynamic range of forces.